D-Andrew-Samuel/Fetch-Front-End-Exercise/README.md

 * You have installed the latest version of [Node.js and npm](https://nodejs.org/en/download/).
 * You have a Windows/Linux/Mac machine.

+Additional steps may be required.
+Your browser's cookie settings may prevent the app from functioning.
+Try allowing cross-site tracking in your browser settings, allow third party cookies and disable content blockers; or more generally set the browser to lower security settings.

 ## Installing Fetch-Front-End-Exercise

 To install Fetch-Front-End-Exercise, follow these steps (I make these commands in a bash terminal):